ehedman/sdlSpeedometer/README.md

 This instrument can work independently and always provide compass, heading, position, speed and roll even if all power fails on the yacht, if the Pi has its own battery backup.

-Currently there are nine virtual instrument working (data source within brackets):
+Currently there are eight virtual pages with instruments working:

-    Compass       : With heading and roll (BerryGPS-IMUv2) and/or heading from NMEA-net GPS           : Lo, Lat and Heading (BerryGPS-IMUv2) and/or heading from NMEA-net Log           : SOW, SOG (NMEA-net)
+    Compass       : With heading, roll and rudder angle from NMEA-net and/or from BerryGPS-IMUv2 GPS           : Lo, Lat and Heading from NMEA-net and/or from BerryGPS-IMUv2 Log           : SOW, SOG from NMEA-net
-    Wind          : Real, Relative and speed (NMEA-net) Depth         : With low water warning and water temp (NMEA-net) and a depth plotting screen.
+    Wind          : Real, Relative and speed from NMEA-net Depth         : With low water warning and water temp from NMEA-net and a depth plotting screen.
-    Environment   : Page with Voltage, Current, Temp, volume and Power plotting (proprietary NMEA net "$P" sentences) Water         : Page with fresh water tank status and TDS quality (Requires https://github.com/ehedman/flowSensor) Victron Venus : Victron Venus sub-system (Requires https://github.com/ehedman/victron-venus-container) RTSP Camera   : Capture video and audio from an RTSP camera HDMI Capture  : Capture HDMI Video and Audio (used for plotters with HDMI out)
+    Environment   : Page with Voltage, Current, Temp, volume and Power plotting (proprietary NMEA net "$P" sentences) Water         : Page with fresh water tank status and TDS quality (Requires https://github.com/ehedman/flowSensor) Victron Venus : Victron Venus sub-system (Requires https://github.com/ehedman/victron-venus-container) RTSP Camera   : Capture video and audio from an RTSP camera HDMI Capture  : Capture HDMI Video and Audio (used for plotters with HDMI out).
+Requires a USB HDMI capture device.

-There is also a page to perform compass calibration includning on-line fetch of declination values from [NOAA](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml)
+There is also a page to perform compass calibration of the BerryGPS-IMUv2 includning on-line fetch of declination values from [NOAA](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml)

 ### External Applications
 sdlSpeedometer in itself is a very responsive application runing in an embedded system context with SDL2.
-However, sdlSpeedometer can be parametized to launch almost any external application by means of a configuration tool invoked from the GUI or from a shell.
+However, sdlSpeedometer can be parametized to launch almost any external application by means of a configuration tool invoked from a shell or remotely from a web page.
 Run ./sdlSpeedometer-config to add XyGrip and/or Opencpn.

 Kodi can be added as an external application to be used as a Jukebox style player togheter with its [Kore](https://play.google.com/store/apps/details?id=org.xbmc.kore&hl=sv&gl=US) remote control phone app.

-sdlSpeedometer has also a built-in RFB (VNC) server function so that an external VNC client can connect a slave instrument on a computer and/or a tablet with a VNC client.
+sdlSpeedometer has also a built-in RFB (VNC) server function so that an external VNC client can connect as a slave instrument on a computer and/or a tablet with a VNC client.

 ### Tested runtime environment
 - Note this this is mainly an EMBEDDED Kiosk solution based on the Lite versions of the Pi OS and is not suitable for installation in a desktop environment but running the stand alone binary for testing purposes is doable.